maycd/ml001/README.md

 # data source
 https://www.datafountain.cn/competitions/449/datasets
 # data description
-loan default data, contains 285,285 observations of 626 features and 1 target classification problem of whether a customer default on the bank loan in China
+Loan default data, contains 285,285 observations of 626 features and 1 target classification problem of whether a customer default on the bank loan in China

+(Note: For rf, we treat it as a regression)